umarhassan-mitodl/24.236-fall-2014/content/pages/readings.md

 The following site includes sections on race, racism, and related topics:

-Elizabeth S. Anderson's [Race, Gender, and Affirmative Action: Resource Page for Teaching and Study](http://www-personal.umich.edu/~eandersn/biblio.htm), University of Michigan.
+Elizabeth S. Anderson's {{% resource_link "7e53e156-4812-4554-a457-025baa37fa3d" "Race, Gender, and Affirmative Action: Resource Page for Teaching and Study" %}}, University of Michigan.